codersrank-org/repo_info_extractor/README.md

 ### OSX / Linux
 ```
-./run-docker.sh <path to the repository>
+./run-docker.sh <local path to the repository>
 ```

 ### Windows
 ```
-run-docker.bat <path to the repository>
+run-docker.bat <local path to the repository>
 ```

 ## Using Python on the host machine approach